-Q: After removing carpet on a 60 year old floor in an 11×17 room, about 15 slats show slight to severe old termite damage.
+Q: After removing the carpet on a 60-year-old floor in an 11×17 room, about 15 slats show slight to severe old termite damage.
 I have had to call the exterminator in the past, but not for a couple of years.
 I plan on carpeting again, my question is – must the whole floor be ripped up, or can just the 15-20 slats be replaced?

 A: You can change only the pieces involved.
 You might find more damage revealed once you start looking closer.
 Hopefully not, but termites tend to eat from the inside and leave a skin on the surface.

 Hardening termite damaged boards?

 Related Q: Is there a liquid product that I can “inject” into holes drilled into floorboards that are a little spongy from some termite damage, that will harden them?
 Thanks.